logan-pearce/ReflectX/docs/source/makemodel.rst

 Terrestrial models
 ^^^^^^^^^^^^^^^^^^
 .. note::
     You must either set gravity or Mass/Radius.
-If setting gravity, a radius is also required to generate the planet spectrum If gravity is set to None, a mass is required.
+If setting gravity, a radius is also required to generate the planet spectrum.
+If gravity is set to None, a mass is required.

 | ``TERRESTRIAL.PLANET.PARAMS``:
 | ``teq``: For the terrestrial models, the equilibrium temp set what clouds will condense, so we use the T_eq to set the clouds and the star-planet separation.